microtrain/bootcamp/13-Express/06-AuthApp.md

 git commit -a
 ```

-### Navigate Your App Using Hash Tags
+## Navigate Your App Using Hash Tags
 We will navigate the app by listening for a change in the hash tag.
-This will determine which form to load and which parameters we will load into the ```postRequest()``` method.
+This will determine which form to load and which parameters we will load into the ```postRequest(formId, url)``` method.

 ```js
 //~line 98